 Available for Windows, MacOS, and Linux

-Being Java-based, SQuirreL runs on any platform with Java installed, making it highly portable.
-It’s particularly popular among developers who work with Java applications and databases.
+Being Java-based, SQuirreL runs on any platform with Java installed, providing excellent portability.
+Itâs particularly popular among Java developers who appreciate its integration with Java-based database drivers and applications.

 SQuirreL SQL Client Links